 The Importance of Hiring an Attorney

 Having a Houston criminal attorney represent you at an ALR hearing can benefit you when it is time to go to court on DWI charges.
 This is because some of the same evidence used at an ALR hearing may be presented again at the criminal trial.
 The more an attorney knows about the prosecution’s tactics, the better prepared he will be to defend you.
-Call Sharp & Driver, Attorneys at Law for a free consultation at 713-868-6100 if you are facing an ALR hearing or DWI charges.
+Call the Law Office of Matthew D. Sharp for a free consultation at 713-868-6100 if you are facing an ALR hearing or DWI charges.